redcelltheory/redcelltheory/README.md

 - 🎥 `video-support-scripts` → Tools for subtitling, scripting, or metadata formatting. ![Status](https://img.shields.io/badge/-%F0%9F%94%92%20Internal-darkgrey)
 - 🧪 `experiments` → Other experimental projects. ![Status](https://img.shields.io/badge/-%F0%9F%94%92%20Internal-darkgrey)

-For a detailed overview of the progress, goals, and technologies used for each project, ➡️ please visit the publicly accessible [Detailed Projects Page](./PROJECTS.md).

 ---